Walid Ellafi: 2021–present: Government of National Unity

 On 15 March 2021, Ellafi was appointed as the new minister of state for communication and political affairs in the newly formed Government of National Unity (GNU) led by Prime Minister Abdul Hamid Dbeibeh.
 Ellafi's appointment to the unity government, whose members were appointed through a series of negotiations brokered by the United Nations, was proposed by the Libyan Muslim Brotherhood leader Ali al-Sallabi to ensure the group had political representation in the new government.
+In this office, he is responsible for the GNU's media policy and communications, as well as for supporting the conduct of elections.
+Ellafi's appointment drew criticism from political observers because of his past connections to terrorism.

 Personal life

 Ellafi is married with two children.
-He speaks Arabic. he is registered as an independent.
+He speaks Arabic.
+Politically, he is an Islamist, though he is registered as an independent.